Do you have a question about We Fight Any Claim? Perhaps you would like to know more about the claims process?

 How do I know whether I was sold a PBA?

 Check your bank statements to see if there is a recurring monthly charge.
 If you are still in doubt, you can always ask your bank if you have this type of account.

 How do I know if I was mis-sold PPI or mis-sold a PBA?

 There are a number of reasons why PPI and PBAs were mis-sold.
-Once we receive your returned paperwork we can investigate your circumstances further to see if you have a claim.
-We believe virtually all PPI, and most PBAs, were not sold properly -- so, if you have them, we think there's a very good chance they were mis-sold to you.
+Once we have received your paperwork we can investigate your circumstances further to see if you have a claim.
+We believe virtually all PPI, and a large number of PBAs, were not sold properly.

 Will I need to pay anything upfront?

 No. We do not charge upfront fees.
 Please refer to your claims pack to see the fee rate charged for your PPI claim.

 For our claim service in relation to PBA and any other products, we charge 32.5% plus VAT (39% including VAT at current rates) of any compensation we recover for you.
 This means you will pay us £390.00 for every £1,000.00 of compensation.
 The exact fee you have to pay will depend on how much compensation you're offered.
 So it could be more or less than indicated here.